-Android includes a built-in system to limit how much data background apps can gobble up (at least when you're not connected to Wi-Fi).
+Android includes a built-in system to limit how much data background apps can gobble up (at least when you’re not connected to Wi-Fi).
 This mode will affect different apps in various ways—for example, in a browser, images might not show up unless you tap on them.
-To switch on this handy feature, open Settings and pick Network & internet, then Data usage, then Data Saver.
+To switch on this handy feature, open Settings and pick Network & internet, then turn on the toggle switch next to Data Saver.

 5. Stop new apps from creating shortcuts

 By default, when you install an app, it automatically appears as a shortcut on one of your phone’s home screens.
 This allows you to quickly launch a new app, but it can also clutter up your interface.
 To disable this default, perform a long press on any blank part of a home screen.
 When a menu pops up, choose Home Settings and turn off the Add icon to Home screen option.
 Note: This setting used to appear in the Play Store app, but starting in Android 8.0, you can now access it from any home screen.

 Within an app, you can turn your phone to switch the view from portrait to landscape or vice versa.
 But the home screen doesn’t come with the same default—you have to turn this option on.
 Return to the Home Settings screen discussed in the previous tip.
 Here, you can choose whether or not the home screens rotate with the phone by turning Allow Home screen rotation on or off.
 Note: You won’t be able to access this option (it will appear grayed out) if you’ve locked the orientation of your phone.
 To restore this ability, you must unlock your screen orientation—open Settings, go to Display, Advanced, and change the Auto-rotate screen option.

 7. Project your phone on a bigger screen